 Always make adjustments conservatively.
 Over-tightening can drastically reduce the lifespan of your springs.

-While adjusting garage door springs can be a DIY task, always prioritize safety and consider consulting or hiring professionals if unsure.
+While adjusting garage door springs can be a DIY task, always prioritize safety and consider consulting or hiring professionals if unsure about garage door repair.

 Consider Tarrant County Door & Gate Your Garage Door Partner